hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 AU Core Procedure|Procedure.performed[x]|dateTime, Period, string, Age, Range AU Core Provenance|Provenance.occurred[x]|Period, dateTime {:.grid}

-If any data type is labelled as *Must Support*, an:
-- AU Core Responder **SHALL** be able to correctly populate the element with at least one data type labelled as _Must Support_.
-- AU Core Requester **SHALL** accept resource without error if the element is present and containing any valid data type allowed by the element definition.

-Note: The AU Core Requester is still required to accept any data types allowed by the element definition to support the case when an AU Core Responder populates a data type other than one labelled as _Must Support_ due to a value not known for the _Must SUpport_ types.

 ##### Must Support - Choice of Identifiers
 A profile may support one or more than one identifier type and will include the supported identifiers in a profile by slicing the element and placing must support on each identifier slice.